Towards AI as Colleagues: Multi-Agent System Improves Structured Ideation Processes: Study Design

 \subsubsection{Thematic Analysis}

-Two researchers conducted thematic analysis \cite{braun2024thematic} of interview transcripts, independently coding the data before reconciling differences and refining the codebook.
-Themes were organized around the study’s research questions on collaborative experience, creative outcomes, and system support, with sub-themes (e.g., “Traceable Perspectives”) emerging through iterative discussion and grouping into role- or condition-specific insights.
+Two researchers conducted a thematic analysis \cite{braun2024thematic} of interview transcripts, independently coding the data before reconciling differences and refining the codebook.
+Themes were organized around the study’s research questions on collaborative experience, creative outcomes, and system support.
+Sub-themes (e.g., “Traceable Perspectives”) emerged through iterative discussion and were grouped into role- or condition-specific insights..